twilio-labs/function-templates/docs/BUILD_TEMPLATE.md

 ### Using the runtime-helpers library

-One of the default dependencies for new function templates is the `runtime-helpers` library, which is a Twilio project that provides easy-to-use, tested implementations of various common Function building blocks and utlities.
+One of the default dependencies for new function templates is the `runtime-helpers` library, which is a Twilio project that provides easy-to-use, tested implementations of various common Function building blocks and utilities.
 We recommend using the shared `runtime-helpers` version of a feature whenever it exists.
 Full documentation for the `runtime-helpers` API and feature set is available in [this reference](https://twilio-labs.github.io/runtime-helpers/).

 ## Testing